Estimation and variable selection in high dimension in a causal joint model of survival times and longitudinal outcomes with random effects: Introduction

 The paper is organized as follows.
-In Section \ref{sec:model}, we detail the joint model constructed from a nonlinear mixed effects model for longitudinal data and a Cox model for survival data, with high-dimensional covariates and a link function.
-In Section \ref{sec:algo}, we present the proposed inference method based on a Lasso penalized estimator and numerical procedure based on a stochastic proximal gradient algorithm.
-Finally, we illustrate the methodology in Section \ref{sec:simu} through a simulation study.
+In Section \ref{chap4:sec:model}, we present the causal joint model constructed from a Cox model for survival data, with high-dimensional covariates and a link function related to a non linear mixed-effects model for longitudinal data; we detail some examples.
+In Section \ref{sec:algo}, we present the proposed inference method based on: i) a variable selection procedure composed of the evaluation of the $\ell_1$-penalized maximum likelihood estimate for several value of the regularization parameter on a grid and of the choice of this regularization parameter using the eBIC model choice criterion; ii) the re-estimation of the parameters in the reduced model once the relevant covariates have been selected.
+The fourth section details the numerical steps, in particular the adaptive proximal weighted stochastic gradient algorithm used to target the $\ell_1$-penalized estimate on the grid.
+Finally, we illustrate through a simulation study the performance of the proposed methodology in Section \ref{sec:simu}.
 The paper ends with a conclusion.